PDFWAC 296-155-53408

 (I) Determine the line's voltage and the minimum approach distance permitted under Table 4 of this section.

-(II) Determine if any part of the crane/derrick, load line or load (including rigging and lifting accessories), while operating up to its maximum working radius in the work zone, could get closer than the minimum approach distance of the power line permitted under Table 4 of this section.
-If so, then you must follow the requirements in (b) of this subsection to ensure that no part of the crane/derrick, load line, or load (including rigging and lifting accessories), gets closer to the line than the minimum approach distance.
+(II) Determine if any part of the crane/equipment, load line, or load (including rigging and lifting accessories), while operating up to its maximum working radius in the work zone, could get closer than the minimum approach distance of the power line permitted under Table 4 of this section.
+If so, the employer must follow the requirements in (b) of this subsection to ensure that no part of the crane/equipment, load line, or load (including rigging and lifting accessories), gets closer to the line than the minimum approach distance.

 (b) Preventing encroachment/electrocution.
 Where encroachment precautions are required under Option (2) or Option (3), all of the following requirements must be met: